Views on the meaning of Mishima's death: Feelings of guilt for surviving after the war

 Hiromichi Nakayasu, a seppuku researcher who was born in the same year as Mishima in 1925, has touched that the Manchurian Incident began the year he started elementary school, and that for a generation that grew up in an era when war was commonplace, death was inevitable and the question of "how I should die" was the main issue.
 He himself felt that after the war, he survived and felt guilty for being late in dying, and this feeling deepened with each news of the deaths of his friends in battle, they seeming like immortal elites in his mind, and that from that experience, he inferred also carried the scars of Mishima's youth in his heart for a long time.
 And Nakayasu has considered that just like himself sought aesthetics in the classics and the reverence for the Emperor of times of turmoil medieval era, and devoted himself to the study of seppuku, Mishima, while expanding Japan's presence in the world and devoting himself to Japanese literature, also sought Japan within himself, the way of dying as a Japanese, became a theme of his way of life.
-And he has explained that seppuku is – "a ceremony when Japanese people risk their lives to do something," and "the ultimate ceremony for the defeated to compensate for humiliation before they die," – and he also has interpreted that Mishima's seppuku was also an expression of loyalty to the ideal Emperor as Mishima held in his heart, and cleansing of the his sins that would continue to live on in the post-war world where sanctity was not seen longer.
+And he has explained that seppuku is – "a ceremony when Japanese people risk their lives to do something," and "the ultimate ceremony for the defeated to compensate for humiliation before they die," – and he also has interpreted that Mishima's seppuku was also an expression of loyalty to the ideal Emperor as Mishima held in his heart, and cleansing of his sins that would continue to live on in the post-war world where sanctity was not seen longer.